-Lofty mountain peaks, ice-sculptured fjords, an abundance of marine wildlife and, most of all, massive tidewater glaciers, have made Glacier Bay National Park and Preserve one of Alaska's most spectacular settings and a must-stop for every cruise ship sailing north through Southeast Alaska.
-The 3.3 million acre park is indeed an icy wilderness.
+Lofty mountain peaks, ice-sculpted fjords, an abundance of marine wildlife, and massive tidewater glaciers have made Glacier Bay National Park and Preserve one of Alaska's most spectacular settings.
+The 3.3-million-acre park is a must-stop for every cruise ship sailing through the Inside Passage.

 Glacier Bay National Park and Preserve was named a national monument in 1925.
 In 1980, the area became a national park and preserve, and 2.7 million acres received wilderness designation.
 In 1986, the park became a biosphere reserve, and the area was named a world heritage site in 1992.

 Facilities, Camping, and Lodging

 Bartlett Cove is the park headquarters and the site of a campground, a lodge, restaurant, bar, and the only maintained hiking trails in the park.
 At Bartlett Cove, paddlers rent kayaks, visitors board tour boats for a day cruise into the park, and rangers lead guided hikes and give naturalist programs.
 At the foot of the main dock is the National Park Service Visitor Information Station, where you can obtain backcountry permits, seek out information, or purchase a variety of books or topographic maps.

 The Bartlett Cove Campground is a free walk-in tent camping area, with sites available on a first-come, first serve basis.
 The Glacier Bay Lodge serves breakfast and dinner and offers the only hotel accommodations within the park.